zommiommy/mem_dbg-rs/README.md

   field `union`, for which we implement both the derive macros `MemSize`/`MemDbg`.
   For the more complex cases of unions with multiple fields, we only provide the `MemSize` derive macro with partial support, excluding support for the `SizeFlags::FOLLOW_REFS` flag.
-If full support for derive macros `MemSize`/`MemDbg` in the case of an union with multiple fields, one can implement the traits manually.
+If full support for the derive macros `MemSize`/`MemDbg` is needed in the case of a union with multiple fields, one can implement the traits manually.

 [`MemDbg`]: https://docs.rs/mem_dbg/latest/mem_dbg/trait.MemDbg.html
 [`MemSize`]: https://docs.rs/mem_dbg/latest/mem_dbg/trait.MemSize.html